danilowoz/test-cra/README.md

 ## Available Scripts

-asdfas In the project directory, you can run:
+In the project directory, you can run:

 ### `yarn start`